Smart life sciences

 - Delimitation and classification of medical devices

 - Carrying out research into standards and directives

 - Preparation of technical documentation according to risk classification

 The approval of treatment methods and medical devices is a complex process.
 The focus is on proving the safety and performance of a medical device, which must be based on scientifically sound clinical data.
-Increasingly, data from clinical trials or clinical studies are required.
-We accompany clinical trials, whether in the context of a medical device approval or feasibility study (other clinical trials), and pass on our experience with our own developments.
+Increasingly, data from clinical investigations are required.
+Our trained specialists accompany clinical investigations, whether in the context of a medical device approval or feasibility study (other clinical investigations), and pass on our experience with our own developments.
 We answer regulatory questions and support the planning and execution of clinical trials and the evaluation of clinical data adapted to the corresponding study categorization.